turingschool-examples/fictional-spoon-2299/README.md

 ###  Overview

-We will be creating an application to track recipes and ingredients at Hell's Kitchen.
+We are creating an application to track recipes and ingredients at Hell's Kitchen.

 Recipes will have a name, complexity and genre.
-For example Pasta, 2 (integer), Italian.
+For example:  `name: "Pasta", complexity: 2 (integer), genre: "Italian"`.

 Ingredients will have a name and a cost stored as an integer.
+Example: `name: "noodles", cost: 3`

+Make sure all 11 failing tests you started with are passing before beginning user stories.

 ### User Stories